practicalli/spacemacs/work-in-progress.md

 Emacs has Org-mode with can do amazing things with documents, simply open a file with a `.org` filename extension.
 Alternatively you can start the org-mode major mode with the command `M-x org-mode`

-Emacs also has bable, which can take code and run it in an Emacs buffer of the correct major-mode for the language and automoaticaly return the result back to the org-mode file.
+Emacs also has bable, which can take code and run it in an Emacs buffer of the correct major-mode for the language and automatically return the result back to the org-mode file.

 ## Examples